Pinaki82/crust/README.md

 Please have a look at [Tulu-C-IDE](https://github.com/Pinaki82/Tulu-C-IDE).

+You will find instructions to set up the [MSYS2](https://www.msys2.org/) Build Environment in detail.
+Leave the Installation directory up to the [MSYS2](https://www.msys2.org/) installer (The default location is: `C:\msys64`).
+For consistency, we won't be using the "Microsoft Visual Studio Build Tools" (a.k.a., [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) or the IDE version of the MSVC (a.k.a., [Visual Studio](https://visualstudio.microsoft.com/)).
+If you want to install MSVC, go ahead and do so.
+Examples provided here will compile either with MinGW (a variant of GCC that you can find in the MSYS2 repository) or MSVC.
+However, you're on your own if you choose MSVC; make sure you set up the Microsoft build environment properly through the Microsoft-provided `vcvarsall.bat`.

+I do not recommend a full-blown IDE like Visual Studio, QT Creator, KDevelop, Code::Blocks IDE, CodeLite IDE, or Eclipse CDT unless you have very specific requirements to run a particular IDE.
+You won't need any of them, at least for now.

 To keep things simple and make the journey a hands-on experience, do not use the autocompletion feature in any of the editors mentioned.
 However, you are allowed to use those editors mentioned with their configurations ([Tulu-C-IDE](https://github.com/Pinaki82/Tulu-C-IDE) and [Tulu-C-IDE Helix Edition](https://github.com/Pinaki82/Tulu-C-IDE/tree/main/_helix_edition)).
 You can look at the autocompletion hints, but type the code yourself.
 In my opinion [Tulu-C-IDE Helix Edition](https://github.com/Pinaki82/Tulu-C-IDE/tree/main/_helix_edition) will be a better choice for learning.
 Type the codes yourself.
 Or else, you'll learn nothing.
 I mean, be a little honest with yourself.
 Don't cheat yourself.

 The more you will type the code yourself, the less you'll forget what you've learned.
 If you are on MS Windows, try [Geany](https://www.geany.org/download/releases/) or [Notepad++](https://notepad-plus-plus.org/downloads/).
 On Linux systems with GTK-dependent Desktop Environments, such as GNOME, XFCE, MATE, Cinamon etc., you can use Geany.
 If you are using a Linux distribution that ships a QT-based Desktop Environment, for example, KDE, LXQT etc., try [Kate](https://kate-editor.org/en-gb/get-it/).
 Like [Geany](https://www.geany.org/download/releases/), [Kate](https://kate-editor.org/en-gb/get-it/) can be installed on MS Windows.